spyder-ide/action-close-duplicate-issues/README.md

 # Close Duplicate Issues - GitHub Actions

-A GitHub action that closes duplicate issues where a specific string is found, replies with a given defined message, and optionally adds labels and closes the issue.
+A GitHub action that closes duplicate issues where a specific regex pattern is found, replies with a given defined message, optionally adds labels and optionally closes the issue.

 ## Usage